 Clubs that perform induction ceremonies might want to consider adapting the language and sentiment of the ceremony into an updated welcome message that is presented more informally.
 Using language from Soroptimist’s Live Your Dream initiative as the basis for such a message will ensure that it is fun and inspirational.
 Following is sample language clubs can adapt and customize:

 The members of Soroptimist International of [club name] are honored that you have accepted our invitation to join us.
-It is our privilege to welcome you to a worldwide organization of members who are committed to improving the lives of women and girls in local communities and throughout the world.
+It is our privilege to welcome you to a worldwide organization of members who are committed to improving the lives of women and girls through programs leading to social and economic empowerment.

 Our name Soroptimist is a coined Latin word meaning “best for women,” and that’s what our club strives to achieve.
 Soroptimists are women at their best working to help other women to be their best.
 We believe in dreams and the collective power of working together to achieve them.

 Soroptimist membership celebrates the unique power of women.
 It’s a gift that women give to themselves: the chance to help others in an atmosphere of support, friendship and fun.
 We look forward to helping you explore the gift of membership as you participate in club projects and activities that advance our mission.

 As a token of your new membership, we present to you this Soroptimist pin.
 The pin represents your commitment to our mission and to empowering women and girls to live their dreams by giving them the resources to create positive change for themselves, their families, their communities and the world.

 Some other ways to make new members feel welcome:

 - In addition to a pin, certificate and name badge, give new members a “goodies” bag at their first meeting.
 Purchase Live Your Dream tote bags and fill them with a Live Your Dream t-shirt and nail file, candy or snacks and other small, inexpensive items.